Fargo, ND Arts Scene: Theaters, Galleries, Music and Museums

 The Fargo Moorhead Ballet also entertains local audiences, performing in shows such as A Midsummer Night's Dream, while the Fargo-Moorhead Opera and Fargo-Moorhead Symphony Orchestra offer several concerts each season.
 Great Plans Harmony, a 50-member men's chorus, performs music in genres such as gospel, barbershop and vocal jazz.
 For even more live music, head to The Aquarium and Studio 222.

 The area's colleges and universities also contribute to Fargo-Moorhead's thriving arts and entertainment scene.
-North Dakota State University's performing arts division features music, theater and visual art, while Minnesota State University Moorhead's school of performing arts includes various choirs and ensembles as well as a university theatre series.
+North Dakota State University's performing arts division features music, theater and visual art, while Minnesota State University Moorhead's school of performing arts includes various choirs and ensembles as well as a university theater series.
 In addition, Concordia College hosts a performing arts series and Christmas concerts that showcase the talents of nearly 350 singers and a 72-piece symphony orchestra.

 In nearby Detroit Lakes, Minn., a favorite summer event is WE Fest, an annual country music festival at the Soo Pass Ranch.